 FOCUS offers full year and semester long gap year programs with up to 18 credits for each semester.
-We are prepared to launch our climate-focused programs in China, Chile, Argentina and India in Fall 2018.
+We have climate-focused programs in China, Chile, Argentina and India.
 Each of these countries has a unique climate story to tell and a community of experts for students to learn from during their gap year.

 Our Curriculum Model